sp-uhh/sgmse/README.md

 ## Pretrained checkpoints

-- For the Speech Enhancement task, we provide pretrained checkpoints for the models trained on VoiceBank-DEMAND and WSJ0-CHiME3, as in the paper.
+- For the Speech Enhancement task in [1,2], we provide pretrained checkpoints for the models trained on VoiceBank-DEMAND and WSJ0-CHiME3, as in the papers.
 They can be downloaded [here](https://drive.google.com/drive/folders/1CSnkhUSoiv3RG0xg7WEcVapyLuwDaLbe?usp=sharing).
-- For the Dereverberation task, we provide a checkpoint trained on our WSJ0-REVERB dataset.
+- For the Dereverberation task in [2], we provide a checkpoint trained on our WSJ0-REVERB dataset.
 It can be downloaded [here](https://drive.google.com/drive/folders/1082_PSEgrqoVVrNsAkSIcpLF1AAtzGwV?usp=sharing).
     - Note that this checkpoint works better with sampler settings `--N 50 --snr 0.33`.
+- For the Enhancement, Dereverberation and Bandwidth Extension Task in [3], the checkpoints are available [here](https://drive.google.com/drive/folders/1ExFm97obaXTYFoBApWjbK_ypxTP-Cgdq?usp=sharing) along the StoRM checkpoints (see [our new arXiv preprint](https://arxiv.org/abs/2212.11851))

 Usage:
 - For resuming training, you can use the `--resume_from_checkpoint` option of `train.py`.